settings icon

 “God, I realize I am a sinner and could never reach heaven by my own good deeds.
 Right now I place my faith in Jesus Christ as God’s Son who died for my sins and rose from the dead to give me eternal life.
 Please forgive me of my sins and help me to live for you.
 Thank you for accepting me and giving me eternal life.”

 Have you, in faith, received Jesus Christ as your Savior because of what you have read here?
-If so, please let us know by clicking on the “I have accepted Christ today” button below.
+If so, please let us know by clicking on the “I have received Christ today” button below.

 If you have any questions, please use the question form on our Bible Questions Answered page.